 When purchasing a Pear Cut diamond engagement ring, it is important to choose a diamond with the highest cut grade possible, as those that are poorly cut exhibit a bow tie effect – a dark section in the centre of the diamond that can detract from the brilliance of the diamond, regardless of its colour or clarity.

 Below are Diamondport Engagement Ring Specialists examples of Pear cut diamond engagement rings.

 Considered the most romantic of all diamond cuts, the Heart shaped diamond is the ultimate expression of romance when it comes to Engagement Rings.
 The famous “Heart of Eternity” is a dazzling vivid blue diamond, which served as the inspiration for the diamond pendant in the film, Titanic.
 A heart-shaped diamond is a modified Brilliant Cut diamond, typically with 59 facets, but like many fancy cuts, this number can vary depending on the shape of the rough diamond.
 Heart shaped diamond engagement rings look best when set in a four claw setting and are a fantastic option for both engagement rings and pendants as the unique look of the diamond makes it a dramatic choice.

 A facet on a diamond is each ‘flat surface on a diamond’ cut specifically to ensure the end result is the diamond shape of choice.
 To ensure diamonds have maximum sparkle they’re not cut flat across the top or sides.
 Each individual surface on a diamond is known as a facet.

 So what’s your choice?
-If you’re unsure, book an appointment with us today and we’ll walk you through all the options.
+If you’re unsure, book an appointment with Brisbane’s Engagement Ring Specialist and we’ll walk you through all the options.